 Infant Developmental Movement Education

-I am also co-facilitating a toddlers' development class every Wednesday from 4-5:30 at the amazing Babies Project in Manhattan.
+I also co-facilitate a toddlers' development class every Wednesday from 4-5:30 at the amazing Babies Project in Manhattan.

 What is IDME?

 I am certified in IDME through the School for Body-Mind Centering®.

 Infant Developmental Movement Educators create a fun, enriching, developmentally appropriate, and infant-lead play environment for babies to explore and teach themselves.
 IDMEs also help parents find supportive ways to hold and be with their children and to think with a baby’s perspective in mind.
 IDME is an approach that is more about how than what: milestones are recognized but are a side effect of an unfolding process of development.